 ACCOMMODATIONS AND CONFERENCE VENUE

-The Omni Hotel is offering the 2015 IAPSP Self Psychology Conference attendees special conference rates of $219.00 single or double, plus applicable state and local taxes.
-Please be sure to mention the IAPSP Annual Conference to receive these discounted rates.
-IAPSP Annual Conference discounted group rates apply until the reservation deadline of September 15, 2015 or until all so-designated rooms are booked, whichever occurs first.
+The Palmer House Hilton is offering the Annual IAPSP Conference 2017 attendees special conference rates of $259.00 single or double, plus applicable state and local taxes.
+Please be sure to mention the IAPSP Annual Conference 2017 to receive these discounted rates.
+IAPSP Annual Conference discounted group rates apply until the reservation deadline of September 15, 2017 or until all so-designated rooms are booked, whichever occurs first.

-Reservation requests received after September 15 will not be guaranteed and will be confirmed based on space and rate availability.
-IAPSP Annual Conference discounted group rates apply until the reservation deadline of September 15, 2015 or until all rooms in the group have been reserved, whichever occurs first.
+Reservation requests received after this date will not be guaranteed and will be confirmed based on space and rate availability.
+IAPSP Annual Conference discounted group rates apply until the reservation deadline of September 15, 2017 or until all rooms in the group have been reserved, whichever occurs first.
 A first night's room deposit or credit card will guarantee your reservation.
 Check-in time is 3:00pm.
-BE SURE TO MENTION THE IAPSP ANNUAL CONFERENCE TO QUALIFY FOR THE GROUP RATE!
+BE SURE TO MENTION THE IAPSP ANNUAL CONFERENCE 2017 TO QUALIFY FOR THE GROUP RATE!

 To make reservations, contact the hotel directly: